Private Hierarchical Clustering and Efficient Approximation: Introduction

 \textbf{Privacy-preserving hierarchical clustering.} Several learning tasks of interest, across a variety of application domains, such as healthcare or security analytics, demand deriving accurate ML models over highly sensitive data---e.g., personal, proprietary, customer, or other types of data that induce liability risks.
 By default, since collaborative learning inherently implies some form of data sharing, entities in possession of such confidential datasets are left with no other option than simply running their own local models, severely impacting the efficacy of the learning task at hand.
-Thus, in the context of data analytics, \emph{privacy risks are the main impediment to collaboratively learning} richer models over large volumes of varied, individually contributed, data.
+Thus, \emph{privacy risks are the main impediment to collaboratively learning} richer models over large volumes of varied, individually contributed, data.

-The security and database community has recently embraced the powerful concept of \emph{Privacy-preserving Collaborative Learning} (PCL), the premise being that effective analytics over sensitive data is feasible by building global models in ways that protect privacy.
-This is typically achieved by applying Secure Multiparty Computation (MPC) or Differential Privacy (DP) to data analytics, so that learning occurs over encrypted or sanitized data.\footnote{ Yet, neither approach is directly applicable to large-scale PCL: Running crypto-heavy ML tasks over large datasets impairs scalability and learning over sanitized data may allow leakage (e.g.,~\cite{GAN17, MembershipInversion17, ModelInversion15}).} One notable example is the recent framework for privacy-preserving federated learning~\cite{Bonawitz17}, where model parameters are aggregated and shared by multiple clients to generate a global model.
-Existing work on PCL \emph{almost exclusively addresses supervised rather than unsupervised learning tasks} (with a few exceptions such as $k$-means clustering).
-As unsupervised learning is a prevalent learning paradigm, the design of supporting ML protocols that promote collaboration, accuracy, and privacy, is vital.
+The security and ML community has embraced the concept of \emph{Privacy-preserving Collaborative Learning} (PCL), the premise being that effective analytics over sensitive data is feasible by building global models in ways that protect privacy.
+This is closely related to (privacy-preserving) ML-as-a-Service~\cite{ppmlaas,CryptoNets,crip,crop} that utilizes cloud providers for ML tasks, without parties revealing their sensitive raw data (e.g., using encrypted or sanitized data.
+Existing work on PCL {mostly focuses on supervised rather than unsupervised learning tasks} (with a few exceptions such as $k$-means clustering).
+As unsupervised learning is a prevalent paradigm, the design of ML protocols that promote collaboration and privacy is vital.